seduerr91/persuasiveness-metric/README.md

-# Measuring the Persuasiveness of an Arbitrary Email
+# Determining the Persuasiveness of an Arbitrary Email

 This repository introduces the persuasiveness metric.